Kevinmunoz44/holbertonschool-shell/basics/README.md

-/tmp/betty /tmp/my_first_directory It is used to move a folder from the same repository to move a file from the same repository rm is used to delete files inside repositories rmdir  is used to remove repositories
+/tmp/betty /tmp/my_first_directory It is used to move a folder from the same repository to move a file from the same repository rm is used to delete files inside repositories rmdir  is used to remove repositories cd - to go back to the previous repository